 For 18 years, Festival Mode & Design has been celebrating creativity and culture in fashion, music, design and beauty in the heart of Montreal.
-The -day outdoor program includes fashion shows, live music, art and design installations, live creative sessions, global speakers and a variety of pop-up stores and food stalls.
+The six-day outdoor program includes fashion shows, live music, art and design installations, live creative sessions, global speakers and a variety of pop-up stores and food stalls.
 Participants (over 300 in total) include well-known Canadian designers, retailers, up-and-coming creators as well as international fashion icons.
 The FMD will also be present throughout the city with special exhibitions, original installations and unique (shopping) experiences open to all.

-August 20–25 2018
+August 20–25, 2018

 www.festivalmodedesign.com